emmajanedrews/base-template/_posts/2017-10-20-how-to-transition-your-portfolio-for-retirement.md

 The biggest mistake I see retirees make is not properly preparing their portfolio for retirement plan distributions.
 How can you design a proper retirement portfolio transition plan to hit your retirement bullseye?

 Let’s say we have a meaningful market decline in the first few years of your retirement—about 20% or more.
-In that happens, you may be forced to sell stocks when they’re down and take retirement portfolio distributions out of your investment portfolio .
+If that happens, you may be forced to sell stocks when they’re down while you are also taking retirement portfolio distributions out of your investment portfolio .
 The impact of doing both in the first few years may jeopardize your ability to take retirement withdrawals for the remainder of your retirement.
 You might run out of money earlier than you thought you would.

 We call this risk “sequence risk.”
 It’s the risk that the first few years of retirement will produce negative returns first followed by positive returns versus producing positive returns first followed by negative returns.
 In both cases, your average return might be the same, but if those negative returns happen, when you withdraw money actually has a significant impact on the result of your retirement projections and your ability to live your lifestyle the way you want to.